 MAE 4941.
 Teaching Secondary School Mathematics Practicum.
-This course is designed for students who are majoring in mathematics education and who will be obtaining teacher certification in grades 5-9 or 6-12.
-This practicum accompanies MAE 4330 and provides students with opportunities to present their interactive curriculum projects to secondary school students in local area school districts.
-Students spend a minimum of 30 school-based hours in the secondary school classroom.
-Project presentations will be coordinated with in-service secondary school teachers and their curriculum schedules and needs.
-This course addresses specific state-adopted standards, subject matter competencies, and pedagogy pertinent to the discipline and required for certification.
-Corequisite: MAE 4330 or consent of the Education Department.
+This course is designed for students who are majoring in mathematics education and who will be obtaining teacher certification in grades 6-12 or 5-9.
+This practicum accompanies MAE 4330 and provides students with opportunities to present interactive curriculum projects to secondary school students in local area school districts.
+Students spend a minimum of 30 school-based hours in the middle school classroom, to include (10) hours of teaching.
+Project presentations will be coordinated with cooperating teachers and their curriculum schedules and needs.
+This course addresses specific state-adopted standards, subject matter competencies, pedagogy pertinent to the discipline and required for certification.
+Co-requisite: MAE 4330 or consent of the Education Department.
 1 semester hour credit.
 [A]